homebridge/ffmpeg-for-homebridge/README.md

 ## Plugin Dependency

-This section is for Homebridge Plugin developers, if you need to install `ffmpeg` see the instructions above.
+**This section is for Homebridge Plugin developers only, if you need to install `ffmpeg` see the instructions above.**

 You can optionally include this package as a dependency in your Homebridge camera plugins, by doing this the correct `ffmpeg` binary will automatically be downloaded to your user's server when they install your plugin.